piknotech/gnimag/gnimag/README.md

 The project uses Swift 5.1.3; you need Xcode 11 for building and running gnimag.

 All libraries are defined as targets.
-Dependencies are managed via [Accio](https://github.com/JamitLabs/Accio).
-Call `accio update` to fetch dependencies.
+Dependencies are managed via Xcode, using SPM.

 To create a new library, create a new target and choose `macOS -> Framework`.